lfrestrepog/if-docs/docs/02-background.md

 ---
-author: Asim Hussain (@jawache)
-abstract: Discussion of the history and evolution of this project in the GSF.
+description: Discussion of the history and evolution of this project in the GSF.
 ---

 # Background

 This project has evolved over the two years of the GSF's existence.

-During the development of the [SCI](https://sci-guide.greensoftware.foundation/), we acknowledged that the biggest blocker to adoption was data regarding the emissions of software components on different platforms and runtimes.
+During the development of the [SCI](https://github.com/Green-Software-Foundation/sci/blob/dev/SPEC.md), we acknowledged that the biggest blocker to adoption was data regarding the emissions of software components on different platforms and runtimes.

 We then launched the sci-data project to help create the data sets required to calculate an SCI score.